Eyescale/Consensus/Release/Version-1.1/Examples/0_TuringMachine/README.txt

 	The Turing.Machine file features the machine from Lin and Rado which is given as example[1].

-	The Test sub-directory features intermediate versions of the final TM.story.
+	See Also the Test sub-directory of the same example sub-directory of the Consensus/Release/Version-1.0 release, which features intermediate versions
-	The story Test/TM.4.verbose, akin to a 'debug' version, is intended to facilitate understanding of the program.
+	of the final TM.story.

 Reference
 	1. http://www.logique.jussieu.fr/~michel/tmi.html